How you can double the hours of care with your current Home Care Package

-On 27 February 2017, the government will introduce a new phase of Consumer Directed Care.
-The changes will mean that your home care package will be ‘attached’ to you, not your provider – so, if you’re not happy with the level or cost of your care you are receiving, you can switch providers.
+On 27 February 2017, the government introduced a new phase of Consumer Directed Care.
+The changes mean that your home care package is ‘attached’ to you, not your provider – so, if you’re not happy with the level or cost of your care you are receiving, you can switch providers.

 By switching to a provider who works with Better Caring, you can choose the services you need, from the workers you like, at a price you’re happy with.